zoetlam/Virtual-Instruments/README.md

 # Drum-Kit
-The Drum Kit Application is a web-based drum kit that allows users to play different drum sounds by clicking on buttons or pressing corresponding keys on the keyboard.
+The Virtual Instruments Application is a web-based drum kit and piano that allows users to play different drum sounds by clicking on buttons or pressing corresponding keys on the keyboard.

-The code for the Drum Kit Application consists of an HTML file that includes CSS styles and JavaScript code.
+The code for the Virtual Instruments Application consists of an HTML file that includes CSS styles and JavaScript code.
 The HTML structure defines the layout of the drum kit, the CSS styles handle the appearance and animations, and the JavaScript code provides the logic and functionality.

 **Code Components**

 **HTML Structure**

-The HTML structure of the Drum Kit Application includes the following components:
+The HTML structure of the Virtual Instruments Application includes the following components:

-`<h1>`: Displays the title of the drum kit application.
+`<h1>`: Displays the title of the Instrument's application.

-`<div class="set">`: Contains the drum buttons.
+`<div class="set">`, `<div class="piano">`: Contains the Instruments buttons.

-`<button class="drum">`: Represents each drum sound button.
+`<button class="drum">`, `<button class="key">`: Represents each drum/ piano keys sound button.

 `<footer>`: Displays the author's information.